 Highly successful salespeople use every resource at their disposal to research and prepare for every call, meeting, and deal.

-They know everything about their product, every potential objection, and they know exactly what they are going to pitch before they ever walk into the meeting room.
+They know all about their product, every potential objection, and they know exactly what they are going to pitch before they ever walk into the meeting room.

 They do NOT go on-and-on about products and services without offering something of value in easy-to-understand, jargon-free, talk.